im-andyng/who-is-van-gogh/README.md

 With second dataset, as expected, the result is much better.
 In general the accuracy varies from 70% to 80%.
 Final, with the third dataset, the accuracy once again reduced to 65% to 70%.

-I went on to train my resnet18 model
+I went on to train my resnet18 model using GPU (on Google Colab) with 30 epochs.
+Resnet18 model performed much better than my model with

-With Resnet18, I employed Google Colab and train the model on GPU with 30 epochs
+86% accuracy on my first dataset.
+With more convolutional layers being stacked upon each other.
+Resnet18 seems to dealt very well with variance of style in non-Van Gogh dataset.
+I may infer from this that the model will beat 90% or even more accuracy on the other two datasets